thesadru/disnake/docs/api.rst

         - Changing the guild vanity URL
         - Changing the guild invite splash
-        - Changing the guild AFK channel or timeout
+        - Changing the guild AFK channel or timeot
         - Changing the guild voice server region
         - Changing the guild icon, banner, or discovery splash
         - Changing the guild moderation settings